Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 Removing the shell there are two security screws at the bottom of the radio behind the battery.
 Using a small allen key will loosten the screws if you do not have the correct tool.
-Finally There is a couple of clips holding the cover on using a set of tweasers it was possible to pull the cover off the back revealing the internals.
+Finally, there are a couple of clips holding the cover on, using a set of tweasers it was possible to pull the cover off the back revealing the internals.

 ![](internals.jpg)